- What happens when an organization defines itself by its products and results, instead of its underlying competencies and values?

 - What happens when an organization defines itself by its core values and competencies?

 Values are the rules and behaviours that we use to interact with one another.
 Values are a filter that we use to make decisions.
 Values are difficult to change and are at the centre of our being.
-Values define the culture of our organisation.
+Values define the culture of our organization.
 Values, at the core, drive results.

 When we align our values with our skills and talents, we find purpose.
 Purposeful activities drive us.
 They increase our energy.
 They push us into flow.